Recap: Here’s how the first day of the football state semifinals played out at U.S. Bank Stadium

 This Marshall rushing corps is too good to stay quiet the whole night.
 Senior running back Andrew Stelter heated up on Marshall’s first drive of the second half, which ate up most of the third quarter.
 He had six carries for 42 yards — more than he had all first half — including the drive’s finale, a 6-yard rushing touchdown, his 21st of the season.

-After entering the red zone off an Orono pass interference call, Marshall had to convert a 4th-and-4 on the 13-yard line to keep the drive alive.
+After entering the red zone off an Orono pass interference call, Marshall had to convert a fourth-and-4 on the 13-yard line to keep the drive alive.
 A 5-yard pass from Levi Maeyaert to receiver Rocco Rignell did the job.

 — Cassidy Hettesheimer